Keval099/Keval099/README.md

 # Keval Lad<img src="https://raw.githubusercontent.com/ptprashanttripathi/ptprashanttripathi/master/hi.gif" width="30px">

-### Data Science Enthusiast

-I am currently a mechanical engineer passed out in 2020 and transitioning into data science field.
-I am looking for an opportunity to develop and grow myself.
-I am curious how data science is changing the way technology is used and I would love to grab the opportunity coming in my way.
+### About Me

+Dynamic and growth-oriented Quality Engineer, at the start of my carrier I started leveraging a blend of manual and automation testing skills to deliver software solutions of the highest quality.
+Entering the technology landscape in 2021, I commenced my journey as a Functional Tester on Guidewire software, which deepened my understanding of insurance industry requirements and sharpened my ability to recognize crucial functionalities and identify discrepancies.
+Within a year, I embraced the opportunity to transition into an Automation Tester role, utilizing Jruby language and Behaviour-Driven Development (BDD) frameworks, thus enhancing test efficiency and accuracy.

+Recognizing the importance of continuous learning in the ever-evolving tech industry, I have skillfully adapted my expertise, augmenting my testing toolkit with Java, Selenium, Maven, and TestNG.
+This self-driven up-skilling underpins my ability to deliver comprehensive, efficient, and automated test solutions.
+Passionate about achieving quality outcomes, managing risks, and deploying high-standard products, I am now eager to apply and expand my knowledge in challenging environments, contributing through my analytical insights and dedication towards achieving excellence.

 ## Skills:
-- Python3
+- Java, Selenium Webriver, Python
 - SQL
-- MS EXCEL
-- Tableau
+- Guidewire Policy Center
+- Automation Tesing, Functional Testing
+- BDD, Maven, Cucumber, TestNG
-- ML
+- Agile Software Development
-- Data Analysis

 ## About me:

 - 🔭 I’m currently working on upskilling myself!
-- 🌱 I’m currently learning ML
+- 🌱 I’m currently on a Journey to Learn to DevOps
-- 👯 I’m looking to collaborate on data science projects
+- 🧑‍🤝‍🧑 I’m looking to collaborate on DevOps projects
-- 🤔 I’m looking for help with Advanced ML Techniques
+- 🤔 I’m looking for help with DevOps Tools, Learning Path, Tips etc
-- 💬 Ask me about data analysis, python , SQL
+- 💬 Ask me about Java, Seleniu Webdriver, Guidewire Policy Center
-- ⚡ Fun fact: I get bored easily!
+- ⚡ Fun fact: I Love watching Formula 1, Cricket.

 ## Connect with me: